 Ages 4-5

-Children ages 4-5 grow and learn while immersed in nature.
+Camp Schuylkill is the perfect place for young children to deepen their connection to the natural world through unstructured, imaginative play.
+Here, kids grow and learn while immersed in nature.
 We explore ponds and streams, observe tadpoles and butterflies, and build knowledge and relationships.
-Camp Schuylkill is the perfect place for young children to deepen their connection to the natural world through unstructured, imaginative play.
 Kids uncover the skills to improve our world and take simple steps to care for the earth.
 Children attending our full-day program will participate in a mid-day siesta to rest before afternoon activities.
 We also offer a morning option until 12:30 pm.
 Children must be toilet trained and toilet confident to attend our program.
 Children ages 4-5 are divided into three groups: Crawling Caterpillars, Slimy Slugs, and Wiggly Worms.
 If coordinating with others to attend camp together, please be sure to communicate your group selection before registration.

 Have you met your nature neighbors?
 Raccoons, opossums, foxes, pigeons (and more!)-they live in our parks, in our yards, and all around us!
 Come help us discover how urban wildlife plays such an important role in our city.
 We’ll spot squirrel nests, listen for bird calls, and discover all the creatures great and small that call our city home.